App version: 0.1.0

 Credit card companies generally make money in three ways:

-• Interest This is a major source of profit for credit card companies.
+• Interest: This is a major source of profit for credit card companies.
 However, interest is also avoidable.
 Issuers charge interest only when you carry a balance.
-If you pay your balance in full, and you’ll pay no interest.
+If you pay your balance in full each month, you’ll pay no interest.

 Credit Cards vs Debit Cards